 - Submissions from readers, such as tips, reviews, and advice

+A one-year subscription to OWL includes 10 issues.
 Unlike many kids’ magazines, OWL includes some ads.
 However, they’re mainly for nonprofit organizations related to science or nature, such as Canada’s Girl Guides and the Invasive Species Centre.

 15. Sports Illustrated Kids

 Kids who love sports will love reading Sports Illustrated Kids.
 Launched in 1989, this spinoff of the adult publication Sports Illustrated focuses on covering sports in a way that’s educational for 8- to 14-year-olds.

 Sports Illustrated Kids includes a wide variety of kid-friendly sports-related content, such as profiles of young athletes, reviews of sports gear, and kids’ perspectives on major sports events, all accompanied by professional photos.